Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

 6. You use the provided `init.ps1` script to prepare the following items for the Sitecore container environment:

-   * A valid/trusted wildcard certificate for `*.myproject.localhost`
+   * A valid/trusted wildcard certificate for `*.myproject.localhost`.
-   * Hosts file entries for `myproject.localhost`
+   * Hosts file entries for `myproject.localhost`.
-   * Required environment variable values in `.env` for the Sitecore instance
+   * Required environment variable values in `.env` for the Sitecore instance.

    > * Using non-Latin characters in the project/folder name can give unexpected results because of character limitations in Docker registry names and URLs.
    >